 Luckily the library already pays for access to these types of articles in the library databases!
 You can access the databases from our home page by clicking on "Search for Articles-Databases."

 All of the library databases contain scholarly articles but a good one to start with is Academic Search Premier because it has a large number of articles on almost any topic.
 We also have subject-specific databases for programs like nursing (CINAHL) and education (ERIC).
-If you need articles about literature (novels, short stories, plays, or poems) use our literature database (Artemis Literary Sources).
+If you need articles about literature (novels, short stories, plays, or poems) use our literature database (Gale Literary Sources).

 For more information on the difference between popular and scholarly sources watch this 3 minute video.

 The study area on the second floor of the library is the quiet study area.
 No cell phone usage is allowed in this area and no group study.
 It is usually the quietest place on campus!

 We also have study rooms on the second floor.
 Study rooms can be checked out at the Circulation Desk.
 These rooms are available on a first-come/first-served basis.
 Rooms check out for 2 hours at a time.

 We also have fiction interspersed in the library's circulating collection.
 If you go upstairs to the second floor of the library and enter the Stacks (the room beyond the double doors where quiet study happens) look in the P section - you'll find fiction titles in the PG-PT call number range, depending on what your literary interests are.
 You can also check out our Juvenile collection which is located in the very first row of bookshelves farthest to the right when you enter the Stacks.
 Here you'll find children's books including Newbery and Caldecott award winners and various Young Adult titles.